fawkesley/gpgforhumans.com/_posts/2015-01-07-encrypt-a-file-with-a-password.markdown

 categories: encrypt
 ---

-GPG can use symmetric encryption to protect the contents of a file with a passphrase (as opposed to asymmetric, public/private key encryption):
+To encrypt a file with a password or passphrase, use the `--symmetric` command:

 {% highlight bash %}